This isn’t a cupcake recipe. The cupcakes themselves are my Dark Chocolate Cupcakes, a recipe I use a lot since they are pretty predictable.

 Anyway, I covered these CHOCOLATE cupcakes in chocolate coffee frosting (more chocolate), and toasted coconut.
 I’ve never made toasted coconut before today, but I figured it couldn’t be too hard.

 It wasn’t, except for one little detail: It toasts quickly.
 Really quickly.
 I popped it in the oven at 350 degrees F with a little bit of sugar and then turned to wipe off the counter.
 The next thing I knew, I smelled burnt coconut and all my sisters started asking me if something was burning.

 So I threw that out and started a new batch, this time watching it VERY carefully.
 It turned out just fine that time.

-One quick note on the coconut: To make as little mess as possible (since I’d already trashed the kitchen and I didn’t feel like having anything extra to clean up), I toasted the coconut on a cookie sheet with some wax paper.
+One quick note on the coconut: To make as little can you buy generic xanax online mess as possible (since I’d already trashed the kitchen and I didn’t feel like having anything extra to clean up), I toasted the coconut on a cookie sheet with some wax paper.
 That way it’s pretty easy to just throw the coconut in a bowl and toss the wax paper in the garbage can.

 - 4 ounces (½ a stick) cream cheese

 - 6 tablespoons melted butter (that’s ¾ of a stick)